Kristin Cobbett’s extracurricular activities are quite literally out of this world.

 As part of Project PoSSUM, an acronym for “Polar Suborbital Science in the Upper Mesosphere,” students complete three weeks of preparatory webinars before travelling to the Florida Institute of Technology, where they receive five days of academic instruction.
 Mission simulation, hyperbaric-altitude training, and simulated high- and micro-gravity space flight in an aerobatic aircraft are just some of the hands-on training opportunities students experience.

-Cobbett hopes to complete in-person training in January, if possible amid the ongoing COVID-19 pandemic.
-After completing the program, she will earn the title of “scientist-astronaut candidate” and the ability to pursue Project PoSSUM’s graduate programs, putting her closer to achieving her dream.
+After completing the program, Cobbett will earn the title of “scientist-astronaut candidate” and the ability to pursue Project PoSSUM’s graduate programs, putting her closer to achieving her dream.

 Cobbett’s interest in space started early in life.
 Her father is an aerospace engineer at United Launch Alliance (ULA), a space launch company in Denver, Colorado.
 Cobbett recalls attending family days at ULA, where she watched rockets launched and explosives tested.